2009 Cleveland Browns season: Week 6: at Pittsburgh Steelers

 After securing their first win of the season, the Browns went on the road to take on their archrival Pittsburgh Steelers.
 The Browns came into the game having lost their last 11 games against the Steelers.
 The Steelers struck first with two touchdown passes from Ben Roethlisberger in the 2nd quarter.
 Josh Cribbs ran a kickoff back 98 yards for a touchdown to get the Browns within 7.
 However, the Browns could never close the gap and fell to the Steelers, 27–14.

-With the loss, the Browns fell to 1–5.
+With their 12 consecutive loss to the Steelers and their 7th straight loss in Pittsburgh, the Browns fell to 1–5.